giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

     Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how to properly create the respective ConfigMaps or Secrets.

     If you want to provide a default config, we can use use the ConfigMap generator feature of `kustomize`.
-This allows us to use a pure YAML file for the configuration, without the wrapping into a ConfigMap.
+This allows us to use a pure YAML file for the configuration, without wrapping it into a ConfigMap.
 Still, for Secrets we need to encrypt them as a Secret object and the generator approach won't work.
-Refer our [adding an App](./add_appcr.md) docs to check how to add and encrypt a Secret.
+Refer to our [adding an App](./add_appcr.md) docs to check how to add and encrypt a Secret.
 For configuration that can be used as a ConfigMap, just add the content to a `default_config.yaml` file.

 1. Add the `kustomization.yaml` file, adding an optional Secret as a resource and a ConfigMapGenerator for plain text config: